Saidul-Shiblee/chobi/README.md

 ## 📱 Future plan to change in Technologies:

 1. State Management with Redux instead of context API.<br/>
-2. I already build an REST API with node.js for this project and will integrate it soon.
+2. I already built a REST API with node.js for this project and will integrate it soon.

 # 😇 Challenges: